On connected subgraph arrangements: On ideal subarrangements of

 It was shown in \cite[Thm.~1.1]{abeetall:weyl} that all ideal subarrangements $\CA_\CI$ of Weyl arrangements are free by means of Theorem \ref{Thm_MAT}, consequently the $\CA_\CI$ are MAT-free, see Definition \ref{def:MATfree}.
-Generalizing this result and generalizing \cite[Thm.~4.1]{cuntzkuehne:subgraphs}, we observe next that MAT-freeness also prevails for the class of ideal subarragements $\CA_\CI$ of the connected subgraph arrangements $\CA_G$ for $G$ an almost path-graph $A_{n,k}$.
+Generalizing this result and generalizing \cite[Thm.~4.1]{cuntzkuehne:subgraphs}, we observe next that MAT-freeness also prevails for the class of ideal subarrangements $\CA_\CI$ of the connected subgraph arrangements $\CA_G$ for $G$ an almost path graph $A_{n,k}$.

-\begin{prop} Let $G$ be an almost path-graph $A_{n,k}$ and let $\mathcal{I}$ be an ideal in the poset of induced subgraphs of $A_{n,k}$, and let $\CA_\CI$ the associated ideal subarragement of $\CA_G$.
+\begin{prop} Let $G$ be an almost path graph $A_{n,k}$ and let $\mathcal{I}$ be an ideal in the poset of induced subgraphs of $A_{n,k}$, and let $\CA_\CI$ be the associated ideal subarrangement of $\CA_G$.
 Then $\CA_\CI$ is MAT-free. \end{prop}